Ameeya-ARS/IITB-CS251-Project/README.md

 - Modify Product
 - Can Check Ratings For Their Product

-# Features For Transpoter
+# Features For Transporter

-- Order Will Automatically Assign To Avaible Transpoter
+- Order will be automatically assigned To available Transporter
-- Transpoter Can Change Product Delivary status
+- Transporter Can Change Product Delivery status
-- Check All Delivered/Undelivered Products
+- Check the status of all Delivered/Undelivered Products

 # Installation